Barbara Hershey

 Hershey won an Emmy and a Golden Globe for Outstanding Lead Actress in a Miniseries/TV Film for her role in A Killing in a Small Town (1990).
 She received Golden Globe nominations for Best Supporting Actress for her role as Mary Magdalene in The Last Temptation of Christ (1988) and for her role in The Portrait of a Lady (1996).
 For the latter film, she was nominated for an Academy Award for Best Supporting Actress and won the Los Angeles Film Critics Award for Best Supporting Actress.
 She has won two Best Actress awards at the Cannes Film Festival for her roles in Shy People (1987) and A World Apart (1988).
 She was featured in Woody Allen's Hannah and Her Sisters (1986), for which she was nominated for the British Academy Film Award for Best Supporting Actress and Garry Marshall's melodrama Beaches (1988), and she earned a second British Academy Film Award nomination for Darren Aronofsky's Black Swan (2010).

 Establishing a reputation early in her career as a hippie, Hershey experienced conflict between her personal life and her acting goals.
 Her career suffered a decline during a six-year relationship with actor David Carradine, with whom she had a child.
 She experimented with a change in stage name to Barbara Seagull.
 During this time, her personal life was highly publicized and ridiculed.
 Her acting career was not well established until she separated from Carradine and changed her stage name back to Hershey.
-Later in her career, she began to keep her personal life private.
+In 1990, later in her career, she reportedly began to keep her personal life private.

 Early life

-Barbara Herzstein was born in Hollywood, the daughter of Arnold Nathan Herzstein, a horse-racing columnist, and Melrose Herzstein (née Moore).
+Barbara Lynn Herzstein was born in Hollywood, the daughter of Arnold Nathan Herzstein, a horse-racing columnist, and Melrose Herzstein (née Moore).
 Her father's parents were Jewish emigrants from Hungary and Russia, while her mother, a native of Arkansas, was a Presbyterian of Scots-Irish descent.

 The youngest of three children, Barbara always wanted to be an actress, and her family nicknamed her "Sarah Bernhardt".
 She was shy in school and so quiet that people thought she was deaf.
-By the age of ten, she proved herself to be an "A" student.
+By the age of 10, she proved herself to be an "A" student.
 Her high-school drama coach helped her find an agent, and in 1965, at age 17, she landed a role on Sally Field's television series Gidget.
 Barbara said that she found Field to be very supportive of her in her first acting role.
 According to The New York Times All Movie Guide, Barbara graduated from Hollywood High School in 1966, but David Carradine, in his autobiography, said she dropped out of high school after she began acting.